Upper East Side Real Estate, rentals and sales

 Three hundred years ago this area was farmland.
 Now it is home to some of the most sought-after residences on the planet.
-Whether it is Fifth Avenue, with its grand mansions and magnificent museums, Madison Avenue, with its chicest of chic fashion boutiques, or Park Avenue, with its genteel apartment blocks entirely free of neighboring commercial outlets - you can't beat the Upper East Side for status and sophistication.
+Whether it is Fifth Avenue, with its grand mansions and magnificent museums, Madison Avenue, with its chicest of chic fashion boutiques, or Park Avenue, with its genteel apartment blocks entirely free of neighboring commercial outlets.
+Bounded by 59th Street to 96th Street and the East River to Fifth Avenue and Central Park, the Upper East Side is one of New York City’s most affluent neighborhoods the Upper East Side is the epitome for status and sophistication.

 From the outset, the area seemed destined for a fashionable future.
 Just north of the Fifth Avenue residence of the Vanderbilt's, the thin strip of land sandwiched between Central Park and the then railroad blossomed with a row of handsome townhouses.
 Each and every one was owned by Mary Mason Jones and built upon speculation.
 Mary Mason Jones owned the entire block, from 57th to 58th between Fifth and Madison, and her speculation proved apt.
 Wealthy families began to move into the area and it soon became the haven of fashion and high society that it is today.
 Famous upper-class New York families who own or have owned residences in the neighborhood include such illustrious names as Duke, Whitney, Rockefeller, Roosevelt and Kennedy.